 I love it because it can be deconstructed.
 Everyone can choose their own balance between ingredients.
 If you like a little more avocado, cut a few more slices.
 If you prefer the nutty mushrooms, throw a couple more in.
 There are no hard and fast rules with this salad.
 Definitely can tweak to your liking.
 And that’s what I love about making breakfast salads.

-How to Make Breakfast Salad with Mushrooms, Avocado and Tomatoes
+How to Make Vegan Breakfast Salad with Sage Mushrooms

 How To Prepare The Mushrooms